denten-books/plain-text/3-format.md

 format studies for the advancement of literary scholarship and more broadly for the politics of reading and interpretation at large.
 The formatting layer arbitrates between medium and inscription, page and word.
-It is arbitrary in the sense of imposing a set of rules, preferences, and stipulations.
+It is arbitrary in the sense of imposing a number of contingent rules, preferences, and stipulations.
 It polices access to closed archives; it manages copy rights and borrowing privileges; it governs the flow of a sensor's ink.
 Format in that sense determines the available reading strategies, including the one of not reading at all.

 ![EDIT Document Model, 1968 [@kaiman_computer-aided_1968, 66].](images/edit.png)